activescott/gpu-agent/README.md

 ### Later

+- [ ] TODO: should have used redis via vercel KV or Upstash instead of postgres.
+Postgres is pretty slow.
+Seeing 500ms responses.
 - [ ] Add a header/nav
 - [ ] Detect changes to shop pages and submit them to https://www.indexnow.org
 - [ ] add contact us page